 During this course, you will gain an understanding of the benefits of visible thinking in promoting deep learning.
 You will learn some practical classroom thinking routines to promote active and higher-level thinking that is visible to both you and your students.

-By the end of this course, you will gain a thorough understanding of the strengths of the visible thinking approach.
+By the end of this course, you will have gained a thorough understanding of the strengths of the visible thinking approach.
 You will be able to use the thinking routines in your classroom to make thinking visible to you and your students.
-Finally, you will be capable to facilitate your students to become critical and independent thinkers and problem solvers, enabling them to be responsible citizens in the 21st century.
+Finally, you will be capable of supporting your students in the process of becoming critical and independent thinkers and problem-solvers, which will enable them to be responsible citizens in the 21st century.

 Concept by: Pui Ying Law